How To Take Kids To Sonoma Wine Country

 TrainTown has a handful of amusement park rides but its main draw is a quarter-scale railroad that covers 4 miles of track and stops at a miniature town and petting zoo.
 Great for kids, but adult train enthusiasts (ie: most dads) get a kick out of it, too.

 The Russian River is gentle and is a great place to swim or paddle, even with very little kids.

 You can also try biking through Sonoma’s bucolic (but hilly) countryside.
 Several local bike rental agencies will deliver bikes and helmets right to your hotel.
 (Some have tandem bikes or trailers for kids too little ride on their own.)
 Before you go, print out online bike maps for the area.

 Where to Taste Wine in Sonoma

-If you really have your heart set on wine tasting (it is wine country after all), visit on a weekday that’s not a holiday.
+If you really have your heart set on wine tasting with kids along (it is wine country after all), visit on a weekday that’s not a holiday.
 The employees will be more willing and able to indulge your kids when they aren’t as insanely busy as they can be on the weekends.